mstksg/inCode/copy/entries/inside.md

 Now, you may or not have known this, but Monads have a...reputation.
 You might have heard that Monads were super scary and intimidating.
 And you might have tried (successfully or unsuccessfully) to "get" Monads.
-Well, search no more; it's that simple!
+Well, hopefully you don't have to search too much further!

 Monad is a typeclass (which is kinda like an interface), so that means that if `Maybe` is a Monad, it "implements" that way to turn a `a -> Maybe b`